kubernetes/kubernetes/docs/admin/cluster-large.md

   * [FluentD with ElasticSearch Plugin](http://releases.k8s.io/HEAD/cluster/saltbase/salt/fluentd-es/fluentd-es.yaml)
   * [FluentD with GCP Plugin](http://releases.k8s.io/HEAD/cluster/saltbase/salt/fluentd-gcp/fluentd-gcp.yaml)

-Heapster's resource limits are set dynamically based on the initial size of your cluster (see [#16185](http://issue.k8s.io/16185)).
+Heapster's resource limits are set dynamically based on the initial size of your cluster (see [#16185](http://issue.k8s.io/16185) and [#21258](http://issue.k8s.io/21258)).
 If you find that Heapster is running out of resources, you should adjust the formulas in the files that were modified in that PR (and please let us know!).

 For directions on how to detect if addon containers are hitting resource limits, see the [Troubleshooting section of Compute Resources](../user-guide/compute-resources.md#troubleshooting).